 It took me ages to learn how to roll the cabbage properly, so that all the stuffing didn’t all fall out into a heap on my plate, leaving me with a cabbage leaf…

 I’m still perfecting the art of cabbage rolling, but looking at it in a glass-half-full-kinda-way, at least the stuffing stays in the roll now.
 The Lazy Cat Kitchen shares a great step-by-step guide (with pictures) on how to properly roll cabbage leaves.

 I started making these coleslaw-stuffed cabbage rolls when I was learning how to make mayonnaise again.

 It took me a while to get the mayonnaise right, many weeks in fact.
-So I had all this broken mayonnaise and nothing to use it in until…. coleslaw.
+So I had all this broken mayonnaise and nothing to use it in until….
+Coleslaw.

 The cabbage rolls came about because I didn’t want to waste the tattered and bruised outer leaves of the cabbage.
 Rather than composting them I thought I’d use them as “tortillas” to make wraps!